kosarev/z80/README.md

 `on_read()` and `on_write()` methods.
 Their default implementations do not really access any memory;
-`on_read()` simply returns `0x00`, meaning the emulator in the example above actually executes a series of `NOP`s, and `on_write()` does literally nothing.
+`on_read()` simply returns `0x00`, meaning the emulator in the example above actually executes a series of `nop`s, and `on_write()` does literally nothing.

 Since both the reading and writing functions are considered by